I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 How do you make that happen?
 You collect as many copywriting tips as you can and practice, practice, practice.

-Sales copy isn’t much different from marketing copy except that it’s focused on a very specific conversion.
+Sales copy isn’t much different from marketing copy except that it focuses on a specific conversion.

 Instead of asking visitors to sign up for your email list, follow you on Twitter, or something else, you’re asking for the sale.